fabacab/tumblr-crosspostr/readme.txt

 Tumblr Crosspostr is very lightweight.
 It just requires you to connect to your Tumblr account from the plugin options screen.
 After that, you're ready to cross-post!

 Tumblr Crosspostr uses [post formats](http://codex.wordpress.org/Post_Formats) to automatically choose the appropriate Tumblr post type.
 The first image, video embed, etcetera that Tumblr Crosspostr detects will be used as the primary media for the Tumblr post type.
-To take full advantage of Tumblr Crosspostr, I suggest you choose a WordPress theme that supports all the post formats that your Tumblr theme supports. :)
+To take full advantage of Tumblr Crosspostr, I suggest you choose a WordPress theme that supports all the post formats that your Tumblr theme supports, but Tumblr Crosspostr will still work even if your theme does not natively support this feature. :)

 The WordPress post format to Tumblr post type mapping looks like this: